redhat-na-ssa/hobbyist-guide-to-rhoai/docs/02-enable-gpu-support.md

 - Nodes vs. Machines vs. Machinesets
 - GPUs in other cloud providers and bare metal
 - Once completed, RHOAI requires an Accelerator Profile custom resource definition in the redhat-ods-applications.
-- Currently, NVIDIA and Intel Gaudi are the supported accelerator profiles.
+- Currently, NVIDIA and Intel Gaudi are the supported [accelerator profiles](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html/working_with_accelerators/overview-of-accelerators_accelerators#overview-of-accelerators_accelerators)

 > You can copy and modify a default compute machine set configuration to create a GPU-enabled machine set and machines for the AWS EC2 cloud provider.
-[More Info](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/machine_management/managing-compute-machines-with-the-machine-api#nvidia-gpu-aws-adding-a-gpu-node_creating-machineset-aws)
+[More Info](https://docs.redhat.com/en/documentation/openshift_container_platform/4.16/html/machine_management/managing-compute-machines-with-the-machine-api#nvidia-gpu-aws-adding-a-gpu-node_creating-machineset-aws)

 ## Steps